JuneTheMistborn/Switch-DaySkipper/README.md

 6. Then click on the box next to mingw32-base-bin and click the "mark for installation" option.

-7. Finally go to the installation tab in the top left and click "apply all changes" and then apply.
+7. Next go to the installation menu in the top left and click "apply all changes" and then apply.
+You can now close the dialogue and installation manager.

 8. Next go to https://www.arduino.cc/en/Main/Software, then click on the **Windows Installer** and download arduino (you don't have to donate).